mtps0/username-permutator/README.md

 This script is built for:

 - Username enumeration during internal/external assessments
-- Generating email wordlists for password spraying
+- Generating wordlists for password spraying
 - Creating realistic user/email lists for OSINT

 ---